martin-brennan/martin-brennan.com/_posts/2014-04-18-another-year-another-redesign.md

 {% include deprecated.html message="I've redesigned again since this article, though you may find some of the links helpful." cssclass="deprecated" %}

-We are in the future of 2014 and since it&#8217;s been about a year since I&#8217;ve changed this blog&#8217;s design, I thought time would be ripe to do it again!
-It&#8217;s taken me quite while longer than I would have like this time, but I have a good excuse for that in the form of the birth of my first son!<!--more-->
+We are in the future of 2014 and since it’s been about a year since I’ve changed this blog’s design, I thought time would be ripe to do it again!
+It’s taken me quite while longer than I would have like this time, but I have a good excuse for that in the form of the birth of my first son!<!--more-->

-I&#8217;ve based this design on themes I&#8217;ve seen for [Octopress](http://octopress.org/), with a large area to place more importance on the content of the blog.
-I&#8217;ve also added a sidebar back in because the site is now 100% width, with a focus on search.
-I&#8217;ve been using a great search plugin called [Relevanssi](https://wordpress.org/plugins/relevanssi/ "relevanssi") that replaces the default WordPress search, and adds features like indexing, result weighting and search hit highlighting.
+I’ve based this design on themes I’ve seen for [Octopress](http://octopress.org/), with a large area to place more importance on the content of the blog.
+I’ve also added a sidebar back in because the site is now 100% width, with a focus on search.
+I’ve been using a great search plugin called [Relevanssi](https://wordpress.org/plugins/relevanssi/ "relevanssi") that replaces the default WordPress search, and adds features like indexing, result weighting and search hit highlighting.

-For the sidebar icons I used [Simple Icons](http://simpleicons.org/) and once again I&#8217;ve used the excellent [highlightjs](http://highlightjs.org/) for syntax highlighting of code snippets, for example on the JavaScript I used to highlight the currently selected page!
+For the sidebar icons I used [Simple Icons](http://simpleicons.org/) and once again I’ve used the excellent [highlightjs](http://highlightjs.org/) for syntax highlighting of code snippets, for example on the JavaScript I used to highlight the currently selected page!

 ```javascript
 var page = window.location.href;